What to Expect from our Wild Swimming Holiday in Dorset

-Come on a journey through Dorset like no other – joining together the most stunning sea swims and walking some incredible stretches of the South West Coast Path to get to them, on a magical journey that you’ll remember for a lifetime.
+Come on a journey through Dorset like no other – joining together the most stunning sea swims short walks to these hidden spots along some incredible stretches of the South West Coast Path, on a magical journey that you’ll remember for a lifetime.
 We know there is nothing more reviving and refreshing than swimming and dipping in the hidden swimming spots, coves and beaches of the Jurassic Coast; with two or more swims planned each day – it’s a heavenly weekend escape!

 Dorset Swimming Photos